Batch Processing Photogrammetry Datasets

 - Mesh Reconstruction: Builds watertight geometry from dense points, applying decimation and topology cleanup for archival storage.

-- Georeferenced Export: Projects assets to the target CRS, generates orthomosaics, and writes spatial database-ready metadata (GeoTIFF, OBJ/FBX, LAS).
+- Georeferenced Export: Projects assets to the target CRS, generates orthomosaics, and writes spatial database-ready metadata (GeoTIFF, OBJ, LAS).

 Each stage writes a checkpoint manifest.
 If a node fails, the pipeline halts, quarantines the dataset, and logs the exact failure signature without corrupting downstream outputs.